bonny/WordPress-Simple-History/readme.txt

 ## Changelog

-= 2.5.x (March 2016) =
+= 2.5.5 (March 2016) =

-- Changed: The logger for Enable Media Replace required the capability `edit_files` to view the logged events, but since this also makde it impossible to view events if the constant `DISALLOW_FILE_EDIT` was true.
+- Changed: The logger for Enable Media Replace required the capability `edit_files` to view the logged events, but since this also made it impossible to view events if the constant `DISALLOW_FILE_EDIT` was true.
 Now Enable Media Replace requires the capability `upload_files` instead.
 Makes more sense.
 Fixes https://wordpress.org/support/topic/simple-history-and-disallow_file_edit.
 - Changed: No longer log spam trackbacks or comments.
 Before this version these where logged, but not shown.
 - Fixed: Translations was not loaded for Select2.
 Fixes https://wordpress.org/support/topic/found-a-string-thats-not-translatable-v-254.
 - Fixed: LogQuery `date_to`-argument was using `date_from`.